 - Compost materials – At the end of the season, the spent straw from the half-rotted bales can be turned into compost.

 While most straw bale gardens are made from whole, stringed straw bales, I also make free-formed straw bale beds to grow vegetables like squash, pumpkins, cucumbers, burr gherkins, melons, and gourds.

 - Stringed straw bales – This is the type of straw bale garden you see in books, magazines, and websites.
 The rectangular straw bales are held together with a string material, usually plastic twine.

 - Free-formed straw bale beds – I like to call this deconstructed straw bale gardening as I typically make these beds from old, half rotted straw bales or the straw that was used for mulching the season before.
 They’re super easy to make and create a nutrient-rich bed for growing vegetables.
 I layer straw with rotted manure or compost so that there are two to three layers of each.
 I also add some slow-release organic fertilizer as I create the layers to ensure a rich mix.

 Sourcing straw bales

 Depending where you live, it can be hard to source straw bales.
 In my area, the cost per bale ranges from $5 to $15.
-The low range is when I buy them directly from a farmer.
+The low range is when I purchase them directly from a farmer.
 The higher cost comes from buying straw bales at garden centres.
 I also buy my bales in fall, not spring.
 Why?
 They’re easier to source in the fall and the price is generally lower.
 I store the fresh, dry bales at the back of my polytunnel, in my shed, or under a sheet of plastic to prevent them from getting wet and waterlogged over the winter.